 How to Apply

-Applications must be submitted via the online form by March 15, 2019 will receive a decision by April 15, 2019.
+Application period now closed.
+Those applications submitted via the online form by March 15, 2019 will receive a decision by April 15, 2019.
 In preparation for your application, please review the full call for applications and a copy of the application.

 Upon successful completion of your application, AACN and a panel of reviewers will determine the cohort.
 Applicants will be notified on acceptance in April.
 At that time institutions will receive an invoice for the $4,000 program fee.

 The 2019 cohort will be the inaugural year for the ELAN Fellows.